-Is it possible that the pains and illness we all experience while aging are because of stress from the past rather than part of the “inevitable” process of getting older?
+Is it possible that the pains and illnesses we all experience while aging are because of stress from the past rather than part of the “inevitable” process of getting older?
 Studies have shown that 43% of adults have had stress negatively impact their health.
-It is never too early, or too late to apply mindfulness and meditation techniques to smooth the turbulence in our lives.
+It is never too early or too late to apply mindfulness and meditation techniques to smooth our lives’ turbulence.
 It may even help you live longer.

 Meditation is becoming increasingly popular among senior citizens, and with good reason.
-The compounded impacts of mental strain on the body can lead to heart disease, a weakened immune system, and a decrease of the body’s resilience to cancer.
-The US government funded a longitudinal study following the lives of 202 elderly people over 18 years.
+The compounded impacts of mental strain on the body can lead to heart disease, a weakened immune system, and decreased body’s resilience to cancer.
+The US government-funded a longitudinal study following the lives of 202 older adults over 18 years.

-Those who had made meditation part of their routine had 30% less deaths from heart disease and 49% fewer from cancer.
-The remarkable phenomenon observed here is that the physical mechanism leading to longer lives had in these cases a mental trigger.
+Those who had made meditation part of their routine had 30% fewer heart disease deaths and 49% fewer from cancer.
+The remarkable phenomenon observed here is that the physical mechanism leading to longer lives had, in these cases, a mental trigger.
 Steering your mind away from harmful thought patterns strongly correlates to living longer.

 Intensive chemotherapy was the recommended route, but the doctors cautioned that Stephens only had a 5% chance of recovery.
-The treatments as expected, wore him down.
-Facing narrow odds anyway, and convinced that continuing the chemo would only sap his strength further, he removed chemotherapy from his treatments and devoted himself to making the best of whatever time he had left.
+The treatments, as expected, wore him down.
+Facing narrow odds anyway and convinced that continuing the chemo would only sap his strength further, he removed chemotherapy from his treatments.
+He devoted himself to making the best of whatever time he had left.

 The redirection of Scott’s mind through the energy he put into meditation gave his body the extra push it needed.
 The earlier methods alone had not been enough, but with mindfulness added to his other treatments, he took what was supposed to be a less than 5% chance into the start of a full recovery in only three months.
 He has been enjoying a healthy life with his wife and children for 11 years since then.

-Scott’s remission feels like a miracle and rightly so, but underneath the story, there is a logic to the remission of his cancer.
+Scott’s remission feels like a miracle, and rightly so, but underneath the story, there is a logic to his cancer’s remission.
 The way that he beat it was to face down a steadily advancing disease with treatments amplified by constant mental maintenance through his Qi Gong routine.

 Stress consumes enormous amounts of energy.
 Anyone who feels exhausted after a workday of sitting down can tell us that.
 Just as Scott’s life improved dramatically when the constant advance of his disease was countered by consistent meditation, the daily presence of stress in our lives will build up unless we find ways to release it.

-Meditation, with all the pressure it relieves from mind and body is an extremely useful tool to add to proper diet and exercise.
+Meditation, with all the pressure it relieves from mind and body, is a handy tool to add to proper diet and exercise.
 Removing stress will certainly make you feel happier, and it can also help you live longer.